ovh/docs/pages/web/hosting/sql_eos_eol/guide.en-gb.md

 ---
 title: 'SQL Database EOS and EOL announcements'
-slug: sql_eos_eol
 excerpt: 'SQL Database EOS and EOL announcements'
-section: Databases
-order: 05
 updated: 2021-12-07
 ---

 **Last updated 07th December 2021**

 The products covered by those End Of Sale (EOS) and End Of Life (EOL) announcements are the SQL Database Web Hosting services, MySQL databases reachable on the Web Hosting network.
-See also the [OVHcloud Managed databases EOL policy](https://docs.ovh.com/gb/en/clouddb/managed-db-life-cycle-policy/){.external} for more information.
+See also the [OVHcloud Managed databases EOL policy](/pages/web/clouddb/eol-policy){.external} for more information.

 |Version|EOL announcement|End-of-Sale|End-of-Support|
 |---|---|---|---|